qri-io/website/content/docs/reference/cli_commands.md

 ________

-<a id='qri_connect'></a>
 ## qri connect

 Connect to the distributed web by spinning up a Qri node

-### Synopsis
+#### Synopsis

 While it’s not totally accurate, connect is like starting a server.
 Running connect will start a process and stay there until you exit the process (ctrl+c from the terminal, or killing the process using tools like activity monitor on the mac, or the aptly-named “kill” command).
 Connect does three main
 things:
 - Connect to the qri distributed network
 - Connect to IPFS